Introduction

 Then you will focus on each of the five indicators in turn, learn how to do the tests and interpret results, and discover strategies for improving this aspect of your soil.

 For each indicator, we have created a Field Guide, which you can download and print, to take out into the field when you do the testing.
-Each one has an equipment checklist, step-by-step testing procedure, and a table to record your results.
+Each one has an equipment checklist, step-by-step testing procedure, and a table to record your test results.